New Libya interim government agreed in U.N. talks

 “It’s just a painkiller to portray Libya as stable for a while.
 But war and tension will certainly come back sooner or later so long as militias have power,” said Abdulatif al-Zorgani, a 45-year old state employee in Tripoli.

+Turkey, which backed the Tripoli government, and the United Arab Emirates and Egypt, which have supported Haftar, publicly welcomed the new government.

-Reporting by Emma Farge and Stephanie Nebehay in Geneva, Reuters Libya newsroom in Tripoli and Ahmed al-Warfali in Benghazi; writing by Angus McDowall; editing by John Stonestreet, Pravin Char and Philippa Fletcher
+Reporting by Emma Farge and Stephanie Nebehay in Geneva, Reuters Libya newsroom in Tripoli and Ayman al-Warfali in Benghazi; writing by Angus McDowall; editing by John Stonestreet, Pravin Char and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.